Iftar: India

 In India, Muslims break their fasts with family and friends, and many Mosques arrange free 'iftar.'
 Preparations for iftar commence hours before, in homes and at roadside stalls.
 Iftar begins by eating dates or drinking water, but this is only the opening of a rich meal.
 The spread of 'iftar' can be grand, with both vegetarian to non-vegetarian dishes and a variety of juices and sherbets.
 Iftar usually is a heavy meal and is followed by a second, lighter dinner eaten before the night (isha) prayers and the taraweeh prayers.

 In Hyderabad and nearby areas, people often break their fast with Haleem because it has a rich taste and is quite filling.
 In other southern states (Tamil Nadu and Kerala), Muslims break their fast with nonbu kanji, a rich, filling rice dish of porridge consistency, cooked for hours with meat and vegetables.
 This is often served with bonda, bajji, and vadai.
+Muslims in the area of Vijayawada, Andhra Pradesh serve the aforementioned rice porridge, here called Ganji, with boondhi in it during Iftar.

 Vegetarians break their fast with a dish called surkumba, which is prepared from milk, and this is particularly popular in certain parts of Karnataka.
 In northern states like Delhi, Uttar Pradesh, Madhya Pradesh and West Bengal, the fast is typically ended with fresh dates, cut fresh fruits (sometimes served as chaat) and fruit juice along with fried dishes like samosas, pakodas etc.

 Indonesia

-In Indonesia iftar is called "buka puasa", which means "to open the fast".
+In Indonesia iftar is called "buka puasa" or takjil, which means "to open the fast".
 Markets sell various foods for iftar, including the date, which is popular, as well as unique Indonesian sweet food and drink such as kolak, es kelapa muda, es buah, es campur, cendol or dawet, etc. Most of them are only found easily in Ramadan.
 Iftar is usually begun by eating these sweets, as inspired by the Prophet's Sunnah of eating dates.

-Maghrib time is traditionally marked by the Bedug, a traditional big Indonesian drum.
+Maghrib time is traditionally marked by the bedug, a traditional big Indonesian drum.
 After Asr prayers, traditional markets will begin to open.
 The food stalls generally sell many kinds of items that are specifically for "iftar".
 Traffic jams often occur leading up to Maghrib time.
 Sometimes people invite groups of orphans to eat with them.
-After Iftar and maghrib prayer which is usually done at the homes, people go to the mosque for Isha'a and Tarawih prayer, which in Indonesia, is often accompanied by a short sermon known as "ceramah" before the Tarawih prayer commence.
+After Iftar and maghrib prayer which is usually done at the homes, people go to the mosque for Isha'a and Tarawih prayers, which in Indonesia, is often accompanied by a short sermon known as "ceramah" before the Tarawih prayer commence.